dezertefer/MavLinkAttitudeListener/README.md

    ```bash
    ./attitudeForward.py set_websocket_url <new_url>
    ```
 By default install.sh script installs everything for user with name "cdc".
-If you are willing to use different user name please change attitudeForward.py
+If you are willing to use different user name please change: attitudeForward.py
    ```bash
    CONFIG_FILE = "/home/cdc/MavLinkAttitudeListener/config.json"